Pin Classes I: Growth Rates: Pin Words and Pin Classes

 \end{obs}

-It's also worth noting that, while pin factors of $w$ of length $n$ cannot in general be identified with subwords of $w$ of length $n$ (for example, the subword $ulur$ could instantiate either $1lur$ or $2lur$ depending on the context) they can \emph{almost} be identified with subwords of length $n+1$ (with the first letter determining the quadrant numeral): the only issue being initial pin factors, which may not reappear.
-In practice this will be only a minor inconvenience (which may be completely ignored in the recurrent case) as initial pin factors cannot affect the growth rate of a pin class, at worst only affecting the enumeration sequence.
+It's also worth noting that, while pin factors of $w$ of length $n$ cannot in general be identified with subwords of $w$ of length $n$ (for example, the subword $ulur$ could instantiate either $1lur$ or $2lur$ depending on the context) they can \emph{almost} be identified with subwords of length $n+1$ (with the first letter helping to determine the quadrant numeral): the only issue being initial pin factors, which may not reappear.
+In practice this will be only a minor inconvenience (which may be completely ignored in the recurrent case, defined below) as initial pin factors cannot affect the growth rate of a pin class, at worst only affecting the enumeration sequence.

-We now have the terminology to define an important category of pin sequences, whose associated pin classes (we shall see) have a structure which will be particularly amenable to the enumeration methods developed in Section 1:
+We now have the terminology to define an important category of infinite pin words, whose associated pin classes have a structure which will be particularly amenable to the enumeration methods developed in Section \ref{sec:2}:

-\begin{defn}[Recurrent Pin Sequences] We refer to an infinite pin sequence $w$ as \textbf{recurrent} if every pin factor that occurs in $w$ occurs infinitely often; similarly, $w$ is \textbf{eventually recurrent} if every pin factor that occurs after a certain point occurs infinitely often.
-We will often refer to the pin class $\mathcal{C}^{\circ}_{w}$ generated by a recurrent pin sequence as a \textbf{recurrent pin class}. \end{defn}
+\begin{defn}[Recurrent Pin Words] We refer to an infinite pin word $w$ as \emph{recurrent} if every pin factor that occurs in $w$ occurs infinitely-often; similarly, $w$ is \emph{eventually recurrent} if every pin factor that occurs after a certain point occurs infinitely-often.
+We refer to a pin class $\mathcal{C}^{\circ}_{w}$ generated by a recurrent pin word $w$ as a \emph{recurrent pin class}. \end{defn}

-Note that this definition is subtly different from recurrence in the usual (subword) sense, due to complications introduced by initial subsequences (which begin with a numeral): these initial subwords can never occur as subwords again in $w$ by the definition of a pin sequence, but (in order for $w$ to be recurrent) they \emph{must} appear infinitely often a pin factors.
-This means it can often be difficult to tell whether a pin sequence is recurrent or not, even in the periodic case, until it is drawn out: for example, $2(ul)^{*}$ is recurrent, but $1(ul)^{*}$ is not, as $w_{1,2}=1u$ never reoccurs as a pin factor.
+Note that this definition is subtly different from recurrence in the usual (factor) sense, due to complications introduced by initial subsequences (which begin with a numeral): these initial words can never occur as factors again in $w$ by the definition of a pin word, but (in order for $w$ to be recurrent) they \emph{must} appear infinitely often as pin factors.
+This means that it may not immediately be obvious whether an infinite pin word is recurrent or not, even in the periodic case, without drawing its pin diagram: for example, $2\overline{(ul)}$ is recurrent, but $1\overline{(ul)}$ is not, as $w_{1,2}=1u$ never reoccurs as a pin factor.